June 2, 2021

 3.1 Acceptable Use Policy.
 Client shall, and shall ensure that its employees, Agents, contractors, Affiliates and any Users, abide at all times with TeleSign’s Acceptable Use Policy.
 Client is solely responsible for payment of all charges and fees for requests submitted from Client’s TeleSign account used to access the Services, and any damages or other consequences that may result from any misuse of, or Inappropriate Content transmitted from, Client’s TeleSign account.

 3.2 SMS Content.
 Some destination countries of the SMS Services have compliance restrictions, policies or applicable country SMS regulations related to the type of Content sent via a route or provider and while some countries require content whitelisting.
 As such, notwithstanding anything to the contrary in the Agreement, all proposed SMS Content must first be approved by TeleSign to ensure delivery in that country.
 Client agrees to provide the SMS Content necessary for review by TeleSign.
+In some cases, TeleSign may need to seek additional approvals from the respective provider/operator and/or regulatory authorities.
+Client will promptly provide and complete all necessary documentation for submission to such provider/operator.
 Only TeleSign approved SMS Content shall be allowed to be sent as part of SMS Services.
-Any proposed changes by Client to its previously approved user interface and SMS Content must be resubmitted for approval to TeleSign.
-In the event such proposed SMS Content shall incur any or additional costs not previously covered by the Fees, Client shall agree to bear the same or reimburse TeleSign accordingly.
+Any proposed changes by Client to its previously approved user interface and SMS Content must be resubmitted for approval to TeleSign and if appropriate, from the respective provider/operator and/or regulatory authorities.
+In the event such proposed SMS Content shall incur any or additional costs not previously covered by the Fees, including but not limited to fees or charges charged by the provider/operator and/or regulatory authorities, Client shall agree to bear the same or reimburse TeleSign accordingly.

 3.4 Affiliates.
 Client’s Affiliates shall be entitled to use the Services, subject at all times to all terms and conditions set out in this Agreement, including all obligations, warranties, undertakings and indemnities of the Client.
 Such use by Client’s Affiliates shall be subject to the following terms and conditions: